josephnhtam/live-streaming-server-net/docs/docs/essentials/serving-hls.md

 }
 ```

 This code sets up the server using LiveStreamingServerNet to listen on port 1935 for RTMP streams.
-Whenever an RTMP stream is published to the server, a FFmpeg process will be started to convert the RTMP stream into an HLS stream, and its manifest will be stored as `/output/{streamPath}/output.m3u8`.
-Additionally, the `TransmuxerEventListener` is added to log out the transmuxer events.
+Whenever an RTMP stream is published to the server, a HLS transmuxer will be created to convert the RTMP stream into an HLS stream, and its manifest will be stored as `/output/{streamPath}/output.m3u8`.
+Additionally, the `HlsTransmuxerEventListener` is added to log out the transmuxer events.

 ### Step 3: Launch Your Live Streaming Server